Credit Card Processing Fees: What’s The Average & How Much Should You Pay?

 - Credit VS Debit Cards: Debit card transactions are inherently less risky because the funds are transferred directly from customers’ bank accounts.
 On the other hand, credit cards require the issuing bank to loan the funds to the customer, with repayment typically taking 30 days or longer.

 - Card-Present VS Card-Not-Present: Retail transactions where the merchant can verify the customer’s identity and inspect the credit card present a relatively low risk of fraud.
 Online transactions, on the other hand, provide limited cardholder data and don’t allow as many options for identity verification.
 For this reason, card-not-present transactions incur higher interchange fees due to the greater chance of fraud.
+(Note that this risk can be mitigated by using security features such as tokenization.)

 - Credit Card Type: Rewards cards that offer cash back or frequent flier points will cost more in interchange fees to offset these perks.
 These types of cards are particularly problematic under a tiered pricing plan.
 They usually result in the transaction being downgraded to the unqualified tier, which imposes the highest processing fees.